dservgun/realitz/Design.md

 The overarching goal of this application to allow for a real-estate investor, an environment contractor and the property owner to manage the various steps in the process of cleanup of properties contaminated with oil.
-From an environmental viewpoint, this presents a huge problem for counties and municipalities around the world and managing costs as well as transaction costs will help cut down costs.
-The other aspect of this business is the level of risk involved in cleaning up these properties that at times get transferred to the taxpayer and could leave the county on the hook for steep cleanup costs.
+From an environmental viewpoint, this presents a huge problem for counties and municipalities around the world and managing real costs as well as transaction costs can only help in reducing the overall budget for cleanup.
 The block chain part of this solution is only part of the overall solution to help controlling the costs of cleanup.
 The other part is choice of the products proven on the field to controlling the costs of the cleanup.
 This document obviously focuses on the software solution that we intend to build.

 ## Platform